NickSweet1/Instabook-API/README.md

   For any questions or inqueries please reach me at nicksweetj@gmail.com or view my projects at [Github Page](https://github.com/NickSweet1/)!

   ## Contributing<a name="contributing"></a>
-  T ocontribute, please fork the repo.
+  To contribute, please fork the repo.
 Then add any changes to a new branch and create a pull request.
 Please include detailed information as to what was changed or added and why.
 A member of our team will review the PR and approve or deny these changes.

   ## Authors<a name="authors"></a>
   Nick Sweet